R&D tax credits can give you a big cash refund or tax saving!!!

 • There is 130% additional tax relief on eligible expenditure, so for every £100 spent on R&D costs, the tax benefit is £230

 • The tax relief can decrease a tax payment, or it can increase tax losses, which can then be offset against future profits

-• Alternatively, if your business is a small to medium sized company making a loss, then you can choose to receive a CASH sum from HMRC to the value of the lowest option:
+• Alternatively, if your business is a small to medium sized company making a loss, then you can choose to receive a CASH sum from HMRC of 14.5% of the surrenderable loss:

 Surrenderable loss is the lower of: